 The SSOReady Management API lets you programmatically manage your SAML and SCIM configuration at scale.

-The management API is only available on the Pro tier or above when using the SSOReady’s cloud-hosted offering.
+The management API is only available on the Enterprise tier when using the SSOReady’s cloud-hosted offering.

 If you’re self-hosting SSOReady, you can use the management API for free.